 Improv for Anxiety for Teens is also available.

-This class is designed for people who are looking for ways to face feelings of discomfort and reduce avoidance behaviors in social, work/school, and family settings.
+Stand Up to Anxiety is designed for people who are looking for ways to face feelings of discomfort and reduce avoidance behaviors in social, work/school, and family settings.
 Face performance anxiety and develop yourself as a solo comedic performer by writing and workshopping your own material.
-By understanding how earlier stand-up comics…
+By understanding how earlier…

 Improv for ASD offers a class in improv for adults with Autism Spectrum Disorder.
 Classes will focus on ensemble and team building to help with the exploration of different relationships and social cues.
 Improvisational games used in this class will teach the students skills such as accessing emotions and storytelling….